Chilledheart/yass/BUILDING.md

 ```
 xcode-select --install
 ```
-2. Install the rest build tools...
+2. Install the required build tools...

 (for people who don't use [MacPorts] or [Homebrew])